 Day tickets available for a 3 mile stretch of the river Ayr from the village of Sorn upstream.
 Fishes best from June onwards.
-Permits from the Post office in the village
+Permits from the Post office in Sorn village.

 Fishing for salmon and sea trout on 3 miles of the Spey from just below the Breahead pool down to the mouth of the river.

-You can have permits for the river (salmon and seas trout) day or weekly permits and for the sea shore either side on the river mouth (sea trout and finnock).
+You can have day permits for salmon, sea trout and brown trout and for the sea shore either side on the river mouth.

-There are 6 named pools, Golf Course, Lower Bridge, Upper Bridge, Hornes, Esill, and Willows.
+There are 6 named pools, Golf Course, Lower Bridge, Upper Bridge, Hornes, Essil, and Willows.

 Google Map Reference 57.662622, -3.097503

 Established in 1898 this club has the fishing on Cameron Reservoir 4 miles from St Andrews on the A915.
 I have fished this loch both from bank and boat many times.
 I found it to be a most tranquil and natural water despite the fact that it is a former reservoir with a dam at both ends.